 In honor of their ancestry, I call these little gems cinnamon toast rolls, and here’s all you need to make them… Yep.
 That’s it… some soft white bread, some butter and some cinnamon sugar.
 Trim the crusts off of the bread.
 28 Muffin Recipes You’ll Want to Try.
 I love muffins.

-I love muffins.
 I love them even more than cupcakes.
 Probably because they are so quick to make.
 It’s almost instant gratification from the time the muffin idea pops in your head until you’re pulling them from the oven.
 Of course, not all muffins are the sweet variety.
+Make-Ahead Muffin Melts.

-I’m sorry.
 I know it’s Monday morning and you probably came here for some pretty pictures of food that you could glance at, and then move on with your day… and here I go thrusting warm, soft cinnamon sugar bread in your face.
 It’s not fair.
-I know it’s not fair.
-I know that now you’re craving cinnamon rolls, and cream cheese frosting and chili fries and hot dogs.
+Grands!® Cinnamon Pull-Apart Bread Recipe.
+Scrumptious Baked Cinnamon Breakfast Bites.